-- Regular backup of domain controllers' components across a network, including the Active Directory database, SYSVOL and Registry, and maintenance of one or more secure repositories containing the backed-up Active Directory data. - Creation of BMR backups for the forest bare metal restore. - Secondary storage for critical backups with Secure Storage server and Cloud Storage. - Wizard-driven, remotely administered restoration of Active Directory object data and Group Policy information from a point-in-time backup. - Active Directory, AD LDS (ADAM), and Group Policy comparison reporting, troubleshooting, and investigation.
+- Regular backup of domain controllers' components across a network, including the Active Directory database, SYSVOL and Registry, and maintenance of one or more secure repositories containing the backed-up Active Directory data. - Wizard-driven, remotely administered restoration of Active Directory object data and Group Policy information from a point-in-time backup. - Active Directory, AD LDS (ADAM), and Group Policy comparison reporting, troubleshooting, and investigation.